nadgerz/theEternalMenu/README.md

 ## The Eternal Menu

-This is will (hopefullt) one day be a fully fleshed out recipe & menu creation App.
+This is will (hopefully) one day be a fully fleshed out recipe & menu creation App.
 There are two basic ideas behind it:

-###1. improving one's cooking skills through iteration
+### 1. improving one's cooking skills through iteration

 There are enough recipe sites/app out there already.
 But what a lot of them don't seem to focus on, is customising/tweaking a recipe to your specific tastes and skills.
 Not only that, but if I look at the amazing dishes my grandma regularly makes, I noticed she only really has about 20-30 recipes she knows by heart, doesn't need to look up in a book and that are family favourites.